 G Star Shark Review

 This is just one of those discs.
 The Shark has been around the block once or twice, maybe even three times.
 It should be stated that the Shark comes in the "Innova "Starter Pack" for new disc golfers.
 That alone should tell you how reliable the disc is for beginners.
+Check out our complete Innova Shark review.

 In the G Star blend, the disc might not be most ideal for beginners, but will boast an extremely long durability factor with the premium mold.
 If you're looking a reliable tunnel shot disc that has some fade at the end, than you've just found it.